ADHD in Adults

-Depression – Symptoms include feelings of hopelessness, helpless, and self-loathing, as well as changes in sleep and eating habits and a loss of interest in activities you used to enjoy.
+Depression – Symptoms include feelings of hopelessness, helplessness, and self-loathing, as well as changes in sleep and eating habits and a loss of interest in activities you used to enjoy.

 Learning disabilities – Problems with reading, writing, or mathematics.
-When given standardized tests, the student's ability or intelligence is substantially higher than his or her achievement.
+When given standardized tests, the student's ability or intelligence is substantially higher than their achievement.

 Substance abuse – The impulsivity and behavioral issues that often go along with ADHD can lead to alcohol and drug problems.

 Managing ADHD takes work.
 Finding the right treatments for you or your child is a process—one that takes time, persistence, and trial and error.
-But you can help yourself along the way by keeping the following concepts in mind: much as you can about ADHD, getting plenty of support, and adopting healthy lifestyle habits.
+But you can help yourself along the way by keeping the following goals in mind: learning as much as you can about ADHD, getting plenty of support, and adopting healthy lifestyle habits.

 ADHD is treatable.
 Don't give up hope.
 With the right treatment and support, you or your child will be able to get the symptoms of ADHD under control and build the life that you want.

 Treatment is your own responsibility.
 It's up to you to take action to manage the symptoms of ADHD.
 Health professionals can help, but ultimately, the responsibility lies in your own hands.

 Learning all you can about ADHD is key.
 Understanding the disorder will help you make informed decisions about all aspects of your or your child's life and treatment.